aioz-ai/air-blogs-cms/guides/computer-vision/cars_anomaly_dect.md

 import CodeExplanation from '@site/src/components/CodeExplanation';
 import Highlight from '@site/src/components/Highlight';

-HourglassThere are many traffic accidents every year, and this leads to the increasing demand for an automatic system that could help the experts find and analyze the moment before the accident happened.
+:hourglass: There are many traffic accidents every year, and this leads to the increasing demand for an automatic system that could help the experts find and analyze the moment before the accident happened.
 AI City Challenge 2020 decided to organize a track that fully focuses on traffic anomaly detection, especially detecting crashing and stalling.
 In this short tutorial, I will present a method proposed by Tran et. al. [1] that utilizes a generative network and some car detection networks to create a simple 3 phases system.

 ## Overview